-4.4.3 ELECTRICAL: The National Electrical Code, the local electrical code, and these standards shall govern all electrical work performed on new construction and new work on the renovation, rehabilitation, or preservation of existing buildings.
+4.4.3 ELECTRICAL: The National Electrical Code, the local electrical code, and these standards shall govern all electrical work performed on new construction and the rehabilitation of existing buildings.
 Whenever there is a conflict in the requirements between the regulations, the more stringent requirement shall prevail.

 The electric service to each dwelling unit shall be metered separately in all new construction projects.
 One central meter shall only be permitted with a letter of approval from the electric utility company.

+- a.
 The minimum electric service to a dwelling unit shall be 60-amperes.
 Appropriately sized and rated, existing electrical service may be allowed to remain for apartment unit rehabilitations.
-A load calculation for each unit of the proposed design should be provided to ascertain if the service is properly sized for the project.
+A load calculation for each unit of the proposed design should be provided to ascertain if the service is properly sized for the project. - b.
 Copper wiring is required in all branch circuits and within all units.
 Aluminum and aluminum clad copper wiring is ONLY allowed in feeders 60 amps or larger terminating in disconnects and electrical panels with lugs that are rated and suitable for aluminum wiring.
-The line from the transformer to the meter is regulated by the National Electrical Code and/or the local utility company whichever is most stringent.

-In existing buildings that have existing aluminum wiring, all switches and outlets rated 20ampere or less directly connected to aluminum conductors must be marked CO/ALR.
+The line from the transformer to the meter is regulated by the National Electrical Code and/or the local utility company whichever is most stringent. - c.
+In existing buildings that have existing aluminum wiring, all switches and outlets rated 20-ampere or less directly connected to aluminum conductors must be marked CO/ALR. - d.
 Every dwelling unit in buildings serviced by natural gas shall be equipped with at least one approved carbon monoxide (CO) alarm meeting the installation and operational requirements of the Carbon Monoxide Alarm Detector Act (Public Act 094-0741) and the local municipal requirements, whichever is more restrictive.
 All CO alarms shall be hard wired in new construction projects with appropriate battery back-up.
-Rehabilitation project may utilize battery powered or plug in CO detectors if allowed by local Authority Having Jurisdiction

-Every dwelling unit shall be equipped with at least one approved smoke detector in accordance with the location and operation requirements of the Smoke Detector Act (Public Act 425 ILCS 60/) and local code requirements, whichever is more restrictive.

-Exposed conduit is prohibited unless concealment of the conduit is not physically possible.
+Rehabilitation projects may utilize battery powered or plug in CO detectors if allowed by the local AHJ. - e.
+Every dwelling unit shall be equipped with at least one approved smoke detector in accordance with the location and operation requirements of the Smoke Detector Act (Public Act 425 ILCS 60/) and local code requirements, whichever is more restrictive. - f.
+Exposed conduit is prohibited unless concealment of the conduit is not physically possible or is considered integral to the design intent.
 Contact the Authority in the design stage for prior approval.
 If approved, the conduit or wire mold must be painted to match the mounting surface.

+g.
 Family projects shall have tamperproof receptacles in all rooms except for utility rooms and garage.
-In renovation projects receptacles shall be replaced where technically feasible.
+In rehabilitation projects receptacles shall be replaced where technically feasible.